MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 Because of these changes by Google, in the fourth quarter of 2020, you will no longer have as extensive management capabilities on impacted device administrator-managed devices.

 > [!NOTE]
-> TThis date was previously communicated as third quarter of 2020, but it has been moved out based on the [latest information from Google](https://www.blog.google/products/android-enterprise/da-migration/).
+> This date was previously communicated as third quarter of 2020, but it has been moved out based on the [latest information from Google](https://www.blog.google/products/android-enterprise/da-migration/).

 ##### Device types that will be impacted
 Devices that will be impacted by the decreasing device administrator support are those for which all three conditions below apply: